foyzhao/angular-fui/README.md

 # fui
-a suit of user interface based on angularJS
+A suit of user interface based on angularJS